Position space analysis of the AdS (in)stability problem: Introduction

-Given the existence of both quasi-stable solutions and the runaway unstable solutions, it appears that the resonance structure of AdS space allows both an energy cascade and an inverse cascade.
-In this paper, we will try to provide one dynamical description to cover both of them.
-Our analysis will be in position space; we will study whether energy is focused into a smaller region or is defocused and spreads out into a larger region.
-To leading order in $\epsilon^2$, we show that focusing and defocusing are equally generic and related by a one-to-one correspondence.
-Our heuristic result, shown in Fig.~\ref{fig-flip}, is that a shell of massless scalar field will become narrower, its energy focused, if it is denser in the front.
+In Sec.~\ref{sec-proof} we prove a one-to-one correspondence between focusing and defocusing energy in the near-center dynamics.
+Heuristically, our result is shown in Fig.~\ref{fig-flip}: A shell of massless scalar field will become narrower, its energy focused, if it is denser in the front.
 On the other hand, if it is denser in the tail, it will become wider and energy will defocus.\footnote{The shell profile will change in other ways, but all changes are suppressed by $\epsilon^2$.
 The focusing or defocusing behavior will last for a time scale $\lesssim\epsilon^{-2}$, so it is the dynamics we are interested in here.} More generally, the leading-order dynamics of focusing and defocusing are related by time reversal, so a local maximum of energy density is also equally likely to grow or diminish within the time scale $\lesssim\epsilon^{-2}$.